karankk07/SmartIPD-website/README.md

 - Modern UI with smooth animations
 - Contact form integration with Formspree
 - Optimized images and performance
+- Interactive 3D Earth visualization on the Environmental Impact page
+- SEO optimized with metadata

 ## Tech Stack